Neutral / cushion / high arch

 Adidas Adizero Prime size and fit

 The Adizero Prime is true to its size.
 It delivers a snug fit in the heel and midfoot area.
-It also comes with a medium sized forefoot that has enough room for toe splay.
+Similar to several other Adidas running shoes, it also comes with a medium sized forefoot that has enough room for toe splay.
 This shoe is available in standard D width for men’s and B for women’s.

 The outer sole of the shoe utilizes the continental rubber outsole that provides reliable traction on both dry and wet surfaces.
 The non-marking AdiWear carbon rubber delivers durability on high wear areas while improving traction.

-The upper of the Adidas Adizero Prime features the Adidas Primeknit that is engineered to give comfortable fit.
+The upper of the Adidas Adizero Prime features the Adidas Primeknit that is engineered to give a comfortable fit.
 It expands naturally to adapt to the foot’s shape.
 This is also designed to reduce irritation and to give added support.
 It also comes with an external heel counter that wraps the foot securely and allows the Achilles to move.
+A similar running shoe that utilizes the Primeknit as its upper is the Adidas Ultra Boost 19.